The Gremlins

-The Gremlins is a children's book written by British author Roald Dahl and published in 1943.
+The Gremlins is a children's novel written by British author Roald Dahl and published in 1943.
 In writing the book, Dahl draws on his own experience as a Royal Air Force (RAF) pilot during the Second World War.
-The story's principal character Gus, an RAF pilot, has his Hawker Hurricane destroyed over the English Channel by a gremlin—mischievous creatures who were part of RAF folklore.
-As they parachute into the water, Gus convinces the gremlins to join forces against a common enemy; Hitler and the Nazis.
+The story's principal character Gus, a RAF pilot, has his Hawker Hurricane destroyed over the English Channel by a gremlin—mischievous creatures who were part of RAF folklore.
+As they parachute into the water, Gus convinces the gremlins to join forces against a common enemy: Hitler and the Nazis.
 It was Dahl's first book and was written for Walt Disney Productions, in anticipation of a feature-length animated film that was never made.

 With Dahl's assistance, a series of gremlin characters were developed, and while pre-production had begun, the film project was eventually abandoned, in part because the studio could not establish the precise rights of the "gremlin" story, and in part because the British Air Ministry was heavily involved in the production because Dahl, who was on leave from his wartime Washington posting, insisted on final approval of script and production.